vRetosky/Automated-Test-Cases-Java-Selenium/README.md

       - new user registration with valid credentials
       - new user registration with already used email address
       - testing password strenght in a new user's registration form

+  - Hyperlink_check
+      - Test all hyperlinks on homepage

+  - UserProfileTest
+      - tests if the user can successfully make changes in the profile